dart-lang/site-www/src/_guides/language/effective-dart/design.md

 `dynamic` for `users`.
 It's fine to leave `users` without a type annotation.
 The distinction is a little subtle.
-It's OK to allow inference to *propagate* `dynamic` through your code from a `dynamic` type annotation somewhere else, but you don't want it to summon `dynamic` *ex nihilo* when nothing in your code ever requested it.
+It's OK to allow inference to *propagate* `dynamic` through your code from a `dynamic` type annotation somewhere else, but you don't want it to inject a `dynamic` type annotation in a place where your code did not specify one.

 {{site.alert.info}}
   Before Dart 2, this guideline stated the exact opposite: